fivenet-app/fivenet/gen/grpc-api.md

 ### resources.common.database.DateRange
-Datetime range (uses Timestamp underneath) It depends on the API method if it will use date or date + time.
+DateRange represents a datetime range (uses Timestamp underneath) It depends on the API method if it will use date or date + time.